Frequently Asked Questions

 Who do you recommend for travel insurance?

-We do not recommend any specific insurer, however many regular clients choose Global Rescue.
+We do not recommend any specific insurer, however many regular clients choose Global Rescue for their Gulmarg trips.
 Be sure to read the fine print of any policy you decide on to make sure that they cover off piste skiing and boarding.

 When is the best time go?